 Whether to save money on your ticket price, for being closer to your destination, or because it's a smaller airport making going through the process a breeze.

-Let us know if this post helped you with your European trip planning.
-We would love to hear about your experience.
-Please share it with us.
+Join the conversation and let us know in the comments below if this post helped you with your European trip planning.
+We would love to hear about your experience!

 Also, don't forget to sign up for our valuable newsletter right below.
 Each one is full of useful tips for planning your trip.
 Plus, ideas for things to do in Amsterdam, Rotterdam, and beyond!